 Front hub spacing and axle: Especially on mountain bikes, make sure your fork and front axle match.
 The modern standard is 15x110mm — also known as Boost.
 Some older disc brake road and cyclocross bikes have 15x100mm axles, while newer forks and wheels have 12x100mm axles.

 Plan ahead, make a list, and stay organized.
 But above all, approach the process of building a bike from the frame up with the right mindset.
 You’re likely to encounter some challenges along the way.
-It will be worth it when you’re done!
+It will be worth it when you’re done.

 If you're curious about building a bike up from a frame, there's no better time to start than now!
 Leave us a comment below with your questions or a story about a bike that you built from scratch.